Fascism and ideology: Ideological origins

-Early influences (495 BCE–1880 CE)
+Early influences (before 1880)

 Early influences that shaped the ideology of fascism have been dated back to Ancient Greece.
 The political culture of ancient Greece and specifically the ancient Greek city state of Sparta under Lycurgus, with its emphasis on militarism and racial purity, were admired by the Nazis.
 Nazi Führer Adolf Hitler emphasized that Germany should adhere to Hellenic values and culture – particularly that of ancient Sparta.
 He rebuked potential criticism of Hellenic values being non-German by emphasizing the common Aryan race connection with ancient Greeks, saying in Mein Kampf: "One must not allow the differences of the individual races to tear up the greater racial community".
 In fact, drawing racial ties to ancient Greek culture was seen as necessary to the national narrative, as Hitler was unimpressed with the cultural works of Germanic tribes at the time, saying, "if anyone asks us about our ancestors, we should continually allude to the ancient Greeks."

 Hitler went on to say in Mein Kampf: "The struggle that rages today involves very great aims: a culture fights for its existence, which combines millenniums and embraces Hellenism and Germanity together".
 The Spartans were emulated by the quasi-fascist regime of Ioannis Metaxas who called for Greeks to wholly commit themselves to the nation with self-control as the Spartans had done.
 Supporters of the 4th of August Regime in the 1930s to 1940s justified the dictatorship of Metaxas on the basis that the "First Greek Civilization" involved an Athenian dictatorship led by Pericles who had brought ancient Greece to greatness.
 The Greek philosopher Plato supported many similar political positions to fascism.
 In The Republic (c.
 380 BC), Plato emphasizes the need for a philosopher king in an ideal state.
 Plato believed the ideal state would be ruled by an elite class of rulers known as "Guardians" and rejected the idea of social equality.
 Plato believed in an authoritarian state.
 Plato held Athenian democracy in contempt by saying: "The laws of democracy remain a dead letter, its freedom is anarchy, its equality the equality of unequals".
 Like fascism, Plato emphasized that individuals must adhere to laws and perform duties while declining to grant individuals rights to limit or reject state interference in their lives.
 Like fascism, Plato also claimed that an ideal state would have state-run education that was designed to promote able rulers and warriors.
 Like many fascist ideologues, Plato advocated for a state-sponsored eugenics program to be carried out in order to improve the Guardian class in his Republic through selective breeding.
 Italian Fascist Il Duce Benito Mussolini had a strong attachment to the works of Plato.
 However, there are significant differences between Plato's ideals and fascism.
 Unlike fascism, Plato never promoted expansionism and he was opposed to offensive war.